-Make a batch of this hearty Baked Steel Cut Oatmeal with Apples and Cinnamon on Sunday and enjoy breakfast all week long.
+Make a batch of this hearty Baked Steel Cut Oatmeal with Apples and Cinnamon and enjoy breakfast all week long.

 Oatmeal was not my favorite breakfast when I was younger.
 I would eat it but never really craved it until years later when I was introduced to Irish oatmeal (otherwise knows as steel cut oatmeal) on our honeymoon in Ireland.
 Now it’s one of my favorite breakfasts, and this recipe for Baked Steel Cut Oatmeal with Apples and Cinnamon brings me right back to the Emerald Isle.

 Have you ever had steel cut oatmeal before?
 Steel cut oats have such great texture, and because of that, they feel like more of a meal than regular oatmeal.
 If it is your first time eating steel cut oatmeal, it might take a little time to get used to the coarser texture of steel cut oats, but the addition of baked apples and cinnamon will surely win you over.
 (Plus a little maple syrup and brown sugar doesn’t hurt, either.)

 I toast the oats on the stove in this recipe before I bake them, and I highly recommend this step.
 Why?
 This little bit of effort truly enhances the flavors and add more depth to the already hearty steel cut oats.